DISN-kolo/minirt/README.md

 Placing the camera inside of a plane (or very close to it) (or perhaps this also works with any other surface) will sometimes produce noise; this is probably due to the floating point inaccuracy creeping in on the "shall we ignore this light" optimization-light-blocker checker.
 I haven't yet thought of a way to fix this; I've tried checking more things using ```> EPSILON``` in place of ```> 0```, but it didn't really seem to help me this time.

 Each object adds a pass to each pixel.
 Each light adds as many check-if-ignored passes as there are objects in the scene to each pixel.
 Each non-ignored light adds as many ray passes as there are objects to each pixel as well.
 The point is: it's quite slow.
-But on something like a 1000x1000 window with 5 objects and 3 lights it's OK ^^.
+But on something like a 1000x1000 window with 5 objects and 3 lights it's OK.

 _Less of an issue, more of an inconvenience:_ the ```.rt``` files only accept spaces as delimiters.
 Empty lines are OK, don't worry!

+_Most of the limitations here stem from the original subject.pdf as well as Norminette._

 #### P.S.
 You Might Find The Following Command Quite Useful (bash)